replygirl/plushie/README.md

 pusher-js wrapper to simplify auth, subscriptions, & events

-`plushie` takes away some control to make most common use cases with `pusher-js` easier to manage:
+`plushie` makes working with Pusher channels easy:

 - **Authentication:** Immediately connects to a `private-connections` channel to authenticate your session for use with `private-*` and `presence-*` channels
 - **Subscriptions:** Subscribe and bind to events in the same step